Leo-Cheng-Lab/ROIAL-NMR/README.md

 1. Overline presents the same trends for both comparison groups.
 2. Underline presents the opposite trends for both comparison groups.
 3. Users can export the table to a file for further analysis.
-*In the output file of combine analysis, the double underline represents the same trend for both comparison.
+*In the output file of combine analysis, the double underline represents the same trend for both comparisons.